2. Development and Review

 Background Information

-- Module Co-ordinator: Where it is proposed that co-ordination of the module and/or a significant part of its teaching is to be undertaken by someone who is not a member of AU, a brief C.V. for the person(s) concerned should be submitted with the module approval form to the appropriate faculty committee.
+- Module Co-ordinator: Where it is proposed that co-ordination of the module and/or a significant part of its teaching is to be undertaken by someone who is not a member of AU, a brief C.V. for the person(s) concerned should be submitted with the module approval form to the appropriate faculty.

 - Does the proposal have implications for the structure of any study schemes?
 Please be aware of modules used by partner organisations and that significant changes to the core of a scheme or a change in level of a module may result in an imbalance in semesters.

 - Care should be taken with regard to overlap in other departments.
 A search for identical/similar titles and/or content may be undertaken using the module database.
 Where this section is used to identify complementary components, please indicate similarities and differences in level of content as well as subject of content.
-Does the proposed module develop topics introduced in another module, provide a core knowledge for others or dove-tail at the same level?
+Does the proposed module develop topics introduced in another module, provide a core knowledge for others or dovetail at the same level?

 -